mikepthomas/projects/_posts/minatures.md

 | [Raider](#raider) | 3        | Resin    | [Raiders: Core Box][Wave 2 Minis] | [Raiders Card Deck][Wave 2 Rules] |       |
 | Scavver           | 1        | Resin    | [Raiders: Core Box][Wave 2 Minis] | [Raiders Card Deck][Wave 2 Rules] |       |
 | Veteran Raider    | 1        | Resin    | [Raiders: Core Box][Wave 2 Minis] | [Raiders Card Deck][Wave 2 Rules] |       |

+There are examples of Paint colours that can be used in the `Painting the Raiders` section of the [Blog on the Modiphius website](https://modiphius.net/blogs/news/the-raiders-are-here).

 ## Raider